Oil spill contingency plans

 (Guidelines for consulting with Transport)

-The Department of Transport has developed guidelines to advise petroleum operators on the preferred process for consultation with DoT and information that is likely to be required during consultation.
-These guidelines are specifically for petroleum operators undertaking activities under the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009.
+The Department of Transport has developed an Industry Guidance Note to advise petroleum operators on the preferred process for consultation with DoT and information that is likely to be required during consultation.
+This guidance is specifically for petroleum operators undertaking activities under the Petroleum Pipelines (Environment) Regulations 2012, Petroleum (Submerged Lands) (Environment) Regulations 2012 and the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009.

 |Dispersant use consent framework||Kb|